 What is Target Tracking?

 Target Tracking is a feature developed by Mark Roberts Motion Control, over 20 years ago, that allows the camera to move along an exact path through space and follow a target, stationary or moving, perfectly, regardless of the complexity of the rig.
-This make it very easy for directors and rig users to get the camera to follow the exact path they desire without having to work out what each axis (motor) has to do to achieve the path, or stay focused on the target.
+This make it very easy for director and rig users to get the camera to follow the exact path they desire without having to work out what each axis (motor) has to do to achieve the path, or stay focused on the target.

 What is Scaling?

 Scaling is a feature, exclusively found in Mark Roberts Motion Control rigs that allows any camera movement to be automatically scaled up or down, moved or rotated.
-This allows such special effects as mixing miniature models or backgrounds, with live action talent making the 2 appear the same size, or rotating moves to make it appear gravity is acting in numerous directions and people are simultaneously walking on the floor, walls and ceiling.
+This allows such special effects as mixing miniature models or backgrounds, with live action talent making the 2 appear the same size, or rotating move to make it appear gravity is acting in numerous directions and people are simultaneously walking on the floor, walls and ceiling.

 How does Motion Control relate to pre-visualisation?